Your Complete Guide For Applying Long Term Visa to Spain

 8 AM.
 1 hour to go.
 I am sitting here on the bench in front of the Spain embassy building.
 My scheduled appointment is at 9 AM.
 I need to prove to the Spanish consulate that I am worthy of a long-term visa to their motherland.
 I am clutching in my hand a long plastic envelope containing documents of my identity, my plans of 1-year travel to Spain and the Schengen area, my financial worth, and my past.
 Practically my entire life is contained in this precious PHP10.95 plastic envelope.

 I wanted to do long-term travel for the longest time since I had that calling in Kiruna, Sweden while waiting for the Northern Lights.
-I chose Spain because of its diverse culture, multi weather patterns going on, tapas, red wine and doing the Camino Way is on my bucket list.
+I chose Spain because of its diverse culture, multi-weather patterns going on, tapas, and red wine, and doing the Camino Way is on my bucket list.

-So I did research on how I can work online while travelling Spain and Portugal on the side.
-I applied for TEFL schools, applied for VA work, learned a bit of Spanish on youtube.com and read a lot about studying, working and living in Spain.
-I connected with other travel writers and enrolled for an online travel writing workshop course.
+So I did research on how I can work online while traveling to Spain and Portugal on the side.
+I applied for TEFL schools, applied for VA work, learned a bit of Spanish on youtube.com, and read a lot about studying, working, and living in Spain.
+I connected with other travel writers and enrolled in an online travel writing workshop course.

 Preparing Your Documents